 Their efforts appear to be paying off, with new data from Morgan Stanley discovering that 61% of consumers now start their shopping searches on Google, up from 54% in May 21, leading to an increase in Google shopping transactions.
-With Google Marketing Live just around the corner, we’ll soon have more insight into how shopping will continue to evolve in 2022, but several new features have already been revealed that retailers can take advantage of.
+With Google Marketing Live just around the corner, we’ll soon have more insight into how shopping will continue to evolve, but several new features have already been revealed that retailers can take advantage of.

 Trusted Store Badge